Tip #1: Plan to follow up missed or canceled appointments

 - If there is no response from the patient, or the patient develops a pattern of not keeping or missing appointments, a letter should be mailed to the patient to advise him/her of the risk of non-compliance.
 The letter should be sent two ways: 1) Certified mail, return receipt requested, and 2) first class mail, with a certificate of mailing purchased from the US Post Office.
 A copy of the letter and any documents returned by the Post Office should be maintained in the patient’s chart.

 - All efforts to contact the patient, either by telephone or letter, must be documented in the patient’s record.
 This provides written evidence that the patient was clearly made aware of the importance of continuing care.

 - Educate your staff about patient follow-up policies and procedures in your practice.
 Conduct periodic record reviews to determine staff compliance and to evaluate the effectiveness of the processes you have implemented.

 - Continued failure of patients to keep appointments may be deemed non-compliance with treatment.

 Consideration should be given to discharging the patient from your practice since patient non-compliance may increase the risk of liability.
-The attorneys at Mercado May-Skinner* are available to assist you to determine how and when to properly discontinue your dentist-patient relationship due to patient non-compliance.
+The attorneys from the MLMIC Legal Department are available to assist you to determine how and when to properly discontinue your dentist-patient relationship due to patient non-compliance.

 Tip #2: Promoting communication between the referring and the consulting dentists